 No events have occurred or are expected to occur that would change our assessment of the Company's determination of CGUs.
-Factors used in determination of the Company's CGUs, such as customer base and independent cash flows, remain consistent with the date of determination of the Company's CGUs.
+Factors used in determination of the Company's CGUs, such as customer base and independent cash flows, remain consistent with the date of determination of the Company's CGUs [note 15].

-There is no indications of impairment of the Company's investment property and no impairment loss has been recorded or reversed during the Year.
+There are no indicators of impairment in any of the Company's non-financial assets, and no impairment loss has been recorded or reversed during the Year.